Healthy Recipes - Healthy Eating

 I was using no salt added chicken broth with a total sodium content of 130 mg. per 1 cup serving until I discovered a low sodium chicken broth with a total sodium content of 70 mg. per 1 cup serving.
 I have switched to the low sodium variety with the hope that the labels are honest.
 Both versions are delicious, but I like the 60 mg. difference in sodium content, so use the low sodium variety in my recipes.

-I can only find a no salt added variety of beef broth with a sodium content of 120 mg. per 1 cup serving.
-Until I find something lower, I use this beef broth in my recipes.
+I can only find a no salt added variety of beef broth and vegetable broth with a sodium content of 120 mg. per 1 cup serving.
+Until I find something lower, I use these broths in my recipes.

 The few times cornflakes cereal is used as a coating, the cereal I use has 200 mg. of sodium per 1 cup serving.

 To make up for the fact that I use cheese to give a tasty lift to my low sodium recipes, I stay away from no salt added cheeses.
 Instead, I seek out the lowest sodium cheeses that I can find.
 The sodium content of the cheeses that I use is listed below.